Hackensack Meridian Health: Mergers and acquisitions

-In September, 2014 HMH signed a letter of intent with administrators from Raritan Bay Medical Center (RBMC) to explore options for a merger.
+In September, 2014 Meridian Health signed a letter of intent with administrators from Raritan Bay Medical Center (RBMC) to explore options for a merger.
 At that time, RBMC was facing increased financial pressure.
 On January 1, 2016, the merger was completed.

-On May 12, 2015, HMH and Hackensack University Medical Center signed a definitive agreement to merge pending regulatory approval.
+On May 12, 2015, Meridian Health and Hackensack University Medical Center signed a definitive agreement to merge pending regulatory approval.
 The merger finalized in 2016.

 On January 3, 2019, HMH finalized a merger with Carrier Clinic, a psychiatric healthcare provider.
 Plans for the merger established behavioral health urgent care centers throughout New Jersey and set up tele-psychiatry services.
-HMH also promised to invest $25 million in the Belle Mead campus for upgraded infrastructure, technology and expansion of services provided.
+HMH also promised to invest US$25 million in the Belle Mead campus for upgraded infrastructure, technology and expansion of services provided.

 On October 15, 2019, HMH announced a merger with Englewood Health, a healthcare provider in Bergen County.
 HMH agreed to invest $400 million into the facility.
 As of 2021, the merger is currently pending approval from the Federal Trade Commission and New Jersey state officials.
 The investment included new operating rooms, additional outpatient care facilities and larger cardiac catheterization labs.
 The affiliation also included an expanded academic partnership with the Hackensack Meridian School of Medicine.
 The merger enabled Englewood to become a tertiary academic medical center.
 In December 2020, it was announced that the Federal Trade Commission would be suing HMH to block the merger due to monopolistic practices.
 The planned merger between HMH and Englewood Health was called off in 2022.